The Terminator: Casting

 Schwarzenegger was not as excited by the film; during an interview on the set of Conan the Destroyer, an interviewer asked him about a pair of shoes he had, which belonged to the wardrobe for The Terminator.
 Schwarzenegger responded, "Oh, some shit movie I'm doing, take a couple weeks."
 He recounted in his memoir, Total Recall, that he was initially hesitant, but thought that playing a robot in a contemporary film would be a challenging change of pace from Conan the Barbarian and that the film was low-profile enough that it would not damage his career if it were unsuccessful.
-In a later interview with GQ Magazine, he admitted that he and the studio regarded it as just another B action movie, since "The year before came out Exterminator, now it was the Terminator and what else is gonna be next, type of thing".
-It was only when he saw 20 minutes of the first edit did he realize that "this is really intense, this is wild, I don't think I've ever seen anything like this before" and realized that "this could be bigger than we all think".
+He later admitted that he and the studio regarded it as just another B action movie, since "The year before came out Exterminator, now it was the Terminator and what else is gonna be next, type of thing".
+It was only when he saw twenty minutes of the first edit did he realize that "this is really intense, this is wild, I don't think I've ever seen anything like this before" and realized that "this could be bigger than we all think".
 To prepare for the role, Schwarzenegger spent three months training with weapons to be able to use them and feel comfortable around them.
 Schwarzenegger speaks only 17 lines in the film, and fewer than 100 words.
 Cameron said that "Somehow, even his accent worked ...
 It had a strange synthesized quality, like they hadn't gotten the voice thing quite worked out."